MichaelJahns/xkcdViewer/README.md

 * My current position is the first professional setting I have been in that has practiced test writing.
 It is admittedly a weakness of mine I am eager to patch up.
 I took this challenge as the opportunity to see how much I have learned.
 Instantiating tests, and knowing what needs to be mocked and what needs to be tested isn't something that comes naturally to me yet.

 ### Stretch goals
-* Introduce image resizing.
-Most comics are neigh unreadable.
-I can change the measurements to look better for some comics and worse for others.
-I'd like every comic to be clear.
-Maybe a scrollview would allow even the images that have gone off screen to be fully viewable.
 * Cache comic history into Room database.
 Comics are static objects, mr. Randall has no cause to go backwards in his comic history and make updates, I would have liked to store the entire comic catalouges metadata in a local database and request images as needed.
 This would minimize repeat requests, and would allow me to introduce features I would have liked to have on the API available on my DAO, ie. comicsByIdRange, comicsByTitle, comicsByYear, comicsByMonth, comicsByDay, etc..
 * Implement a ComicListViewFragment, With some of those queries available I would have liked to have made a List Screen, it would have a custom RecyclerView interface to ensure no matter how items are returned we are only handling in memory the ones that are likely to be shown to the user.